View the Executive Summary for this brief.

 What is Human Trafficking?

-The U.S. Department of State calls human trafficking “one of the greatest human rights challenges of this century.”
+“Human trafficking,” “trafficking in persons,” and “modern slavery” all refer to both sex trafficking and compelled labor.
 In 2000, the U.S. passed the Trafficking Victims Protection Act (TVPA), landmark legislation that serves as the cornerstone of U.S. federal law combating human trafficking.
 According to the TVPA, human trafficking, trafficking in persons, and modern slavery all refer to “the recruitment, harboring, transportation, provisioning, patronizing, soliciting or obtaining” of a person for the purpose of a commercial sex act (sex trafficking) or for labor or services (labor trafficking) by means of “force, fraud, or coercion.”
 Sex and labor trafficking include but are not limited to involuntary servitude, slavery, debt bondage, and forced labor.
 In the case of child sex trafficking, when the victim is under the age of 18, the means of coercion is not necessary for the situation to be defined as trafficking; even without the use of force, minors are automatically considered to be exploited in these situations because they lack the ability to consent.

 Human trafficking can cross international borders when victims are recruited abroad, or be entirely domestic.
 Even though the term trafficking is frequently associated with physical transportation, it’s not required.
 “For a person to be a victim of human trafficking…the individual must find him or herself in a context of exploitation,” by means of force or fraud.